Great Gold Robbery: Later

 Tester and Burgess were transported on board the Edwin Fox convict ship on 26 August 1858; the destination was the Swan River Colony in Western Australia.
 Burgess was given a ticket of leave in December 1859 and a conditional pardon in March 1862.
 Tester received his ticket of leave in July 1859 and a conditional pardon in October 1861.
 He left Australia in 1863.
 Agar remained in England for a little longer; he is known to have been held in Portland Prison in February 1857, before being transported to Australia on 23 September 1857.
 He was given his ticket of leave in September 1860, and a conditional pardon in September 1867.
-He left Australia to travel to Colombo, in modern-day Sri Lanka in 1869.
+He left Australia to travel to Colombo, in British Ceylon, in 1869.

-An account of the trial was published in 1857, with illustrations by Percy Cruikshank, the eldest son of Isaac Robert Cruikshank.
+An account of the trial was published in 1857, with illustrations by Percy Cruikshank, the eldest son of the caricaturist Isaac Robert Cruikshank.
 The history of the robbery can be found in The First Great Train Robbery, written by David C. Hanrahan in 2011.
 In the May 1955 issue of The Railway Magazine the railway historian Michael Robbins wrote an article on the robbery; in November 1980 the Journal of the Railway and Canal Historical Society carried an account written by the historian John Fletcher.

 On 25 December 1960 the television anthology series Armchair Theatre dramatised the crime under the title The Great Gold Bullion Robbery.
 Adapted by Malcolm Hulke and Eric Paice from a play by the lawyer Gerald Sparrow, and directed by John Llewellyn Moxey, it starred Colin Blakely as Pierce, James Booth as Agar, Henry McGee as Tester and Leslie Weston as Burgess.

 The writer and director Michael Crichton produced his novel The Great Train Robbery in 1975; his introduction reads "The Great Train Robbery was not only shocking and appalling, but also 'daring', 'audacious' and 'masterful'."
 A feature film based on the novel, The First Great Train Robbery (1978), presents a highly fictionalised version of the event, portraying Pierce (played by Sean Connery), as a gentleman master criminal who eventually escapes from the police.
 The robbery also featured as one of the themes in the 2006 mystery novel Kept by D. J. Taylor.